pzerger/supplemental/CISSP/data-security.md

 - **Purging**: Removing data completely.
 Leaves no data remnants.
 Prevents forensic recovery.
 High security.

+[Back to ToC])(#table-of-contents)

 ## Data Protection

+Strategies and tools used to protect data from corruption, compromise or loss.

 - **Anonymization**: Removing personally identifiable information from data.